 Leftover Pancakes

-I’m not sure what it is, but so many toddlers love snacking on whole pancakes!
-(Or at least my kids have as one year olds.)
+I’m not sure what it is, but leftovers are a great toddler snack for so many kids I know!
 Pack a few small ones leftover from weekend breakfast and let them snack to their hearts’ content.
-This is also a favorite preschool snack idea and baby-led weaning snack.

 Fluffy Carrot Pancakes (with Yogurt!)